sst/sst/www/docs/constructs/DebugApp.md

 import TabItem from "@theme/TabItem";
 import MultiLanguageCode from "@site/src/components/MultiLanguageCode";

-The `DebugApp` construct extends [`cdk.App`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.App.html) and is used internally by SST to
+The `DebugApp` construct is used internally by SST to:

-- Deploy the [`DebugStack`](DebugStack) containing the resources to facilitate [Live Lambda Development](../live-lambda-development).
+- Deploy the [`DebugStack`](DebugStack.md).
+It contains the resources that powers [Live Lambda Development](../live-lambda-development.md).
-- Automatically prefix the debug stack name with the stage and app name
+- Automatically prefix the debug stack name with the stage and app name.

-It is made available as the `app` in the `debugApp()` callback in the `stacks/index.js` of your SST app.
+It extends [`cdk.App`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.App.html).
+It's made available as the `app` in the `debugApp()` callback in the `stacks/index.js` of your SST app.

 <MultiLanguageCode>
 <TabItem value="js">